lowylori/technicallogs/geom99/Week12.md

 ### Summary

 Description: Finalize solution options.
 Modify survey to meet business needs, try using microsoft flow to automate excel spreadsheets.
-Explore 'made' software, similar to flow, determine which is easier to use for the client.

 Date: Mar 25, 2024